Jugalbandi

-A jugalbandhi or jugalbandi is a performance in Indian classical music, especially in Hindustani classical music but also in Carnatic, that features a duet of two solo musicians.
+A jugalbandhi or jugalbandi (Hindi: जुगलबंधी; Urdu: جگلندئ; Bengali: যুগলবন্ধী) is a performance in Indian classical music, especially in Hindustani classical music but also in Carnatic, that features a duet of two solo musicians.
 The word jugalbandi means, literally, "entwined twins."
 The duet can be either vocal or instrumental.

 Often, the musicians will play different instruments, as for example the famous duets between sitarist Ravi Shankar and sarod player Ali Akbar Khan, who played the format since the 1940s.
 More rarely, the musicians (either vocalists or instrumentalists) may be from different traditions (i.e. Carnatic and Hindustani).
 What defines jugalbandi is that the two soloists be on an equal footing.
 A performance can only truly be deemed a jugalbandi when neither musician is always the soloist or solely an accompanist.
 In jugalbandi, both musicians act as lead players, and a playful competition exists between the two performers.